norahellstadius/MultiClassClassifier/README.md

 This repository contains code to train/finetune and evaluate a multiclass classifier with a ResNet50 backbone.

 ## Application
-The classifier is used to distinguish between a set of different types of images
+The classifier is designed to classify images into multiple predefined categories.

 ## Setup